sebastienpig/VideoDetectionAndTracking/README.md

 Using the search_windows (single frame video) I got many more false positive, see result_video_SingleFrameSolution.mp4.

-The frame has overlapping windows where the model is applied to.
+The image frame has overlapping windows where the model is applied to.

 The multiple detection are simplified using the add_heat: